Running Gait Analysis Colchester, Essex

 Running Analysis in Colchester, Essex

-At Colchester Physiotherapy and Sports Injury clinic we use slow motion running analysis to identify characteristics of running gait.
+At Colchester Physiotherapy and Sports Injury Clinic, we use the latest technology to complete a slow motion running analysis to identify characteristics of running gait.

 Common characteristics of running gait that are considered during observation are: